kdavidmoore/tic-tac-toe/README.md

 ## Class project modified to include jQuery

 This page presents a tic-tac-toe game written in HTML, CSS, native JS, and jQuery.
-The user is given a choice of single-player or two-player mode.
+The user is given a choice of a 3x3, 4x4, or 5x5 grid; and single-player or two-player mode.
 In single player mode, the user plays against an algorithm that randomly chooses empty squares.

 ##Demo here